Copy Fail and DirtyFrag: When Linux Kernel Flaws Become Automotive Cybersecurity Risks

 Is DirtyFrag another Copy Fail?

-DirtyFrag belongs to the same broader vulnerability class as Copy Fail but targets a different Linux subsystem.
-Where Copy Fail abuses the algif_aead module via AF_ALG sockets, DirtyFrag reportedly exploits Linux xfrm and ESP-in-UDP handling paths to achieve comparable page-cache overwrite behavior and elevated privilege outcomes.
-Researchers have also observed that similar behavior may affect IPv6 processing paths.
+According to researchers, DirtyFrag belongs to the same broader vulnerability class as Copy Fail, but affects a different Linux subsystem.
+Instead of targeting the Linux kernel’s authencesncryptographic template, it reportedly abuses Linux esp4, esp6, and rxrpc paths to achieve similar page-cache overwrite behavior and elevated privilege outcomes.

-VicOne's CyberThreat Research Lab mapped publicly available exploitation methodologies for both Copy Fail and DirtyFrags to the MITRE ATT&CK® framework and the MITRE ATT&CK® for Automotive (ATM) framework.
-This mapping illustrates how each vulnerability integrates into broader attack chains across traditional enterprise and embedded automotive environments.
+VicOne’s CyberThreat Research Lab mapped publicly available exploitation methodologies to both the MITRE ATT&CK® and MITRE ATT&CK® for Automotive (ATM) frameworks to better understand how Copy Fail and DirtyFrag could integrate into broader attack chains across traditional enterprise and embedded automotive environments.

 Technical ActionMITRE TacticMITRE Technique (ID)ATM TacticATM Technique (ID)